 Sample of The Pros and Cons of the Federal Reserve

 The Federal Reserve (the Fed) refers to a central banking system in the USA.
 This system was founded on 23 December 1913.
 It’s creation was leaggly supported by the Federal Reserve Act enactment.
 This Reserve was founded to deal with the severe financial problems that the United States economy faced.
 A good example of the problems that led to the eventual foundation of the Federal Reserve included the financial panic that took place in 1907.
 In course of time, the overall duties of the Federal Reserve changed.
 It took up more roles and changed it’s structure as well as its general functions working as a central banking system.
-One crucial factor that led to some of these adverse changes in structural and functional characteristics includes the Great Depression (Paul, the Wall Street Journal).
+One crucial factor that led to some of these adverse changes in structural and functional characteristics includes the Great Depression.